Introduction

 - Water early in the morning or later in the evening

-- Avoid soaking leaves during intense midday sun
+- Avoid soaking leaves during strong midday sun

-Bolting happens when a plant flowers too early instead of producing usable leaves or roots.
-In summer vegetable planting, this becomes much more common, especially with:
+Bolting happens when plants flower too early instead of producing usable leaves or roots.
+It is common in summer, especially with crops such as:

 - Lettuce